 Cowork and Claude Code require at least a Pro subscription.
 That's fair enough.
 What's frustrating is that even on a paid plan, agentic tasks eat through your limits faster than regular chat.
 If you're handing off work throughout the day, you'll hit the ceiling sooner than you'd expect.
 Heavy users will likely need the Max plan to avoid that friction.

 Claude has a free plan that covers web, iOS, Android, and desktop access.
-The Pro plan costs $20, billed monthly, and includes Claude Code, Cowork, unlimited projects, and access to Research.
+The Pro plan costs $20/month and includes Claude Code, Cowork, unlimited projects, and access to Research.

 What it does: Perplexity is an AI research tool that searches the web in real time, compiles cited answers from multiple sources, and increasingly acts as an agent that can execute research tasks on your behalf.